OpenPrinting/cups-filters/README.txt

 "pdftopdf" finds fonts to embed by fontconfig library.
 "pdftopdf" now embed only TrueType format fonts.
-PDF Standard fonts are not embedded .
+PDF Standard fonts are not embedded.

 Note: Do not embed fonts that the font licenses inhibit embedding.